MysteryGrove/simpledesk/README.md

 docker compose up --build
 ```

-The stack builds using the Dockerfile in this directory and serves the app on http://localhost:8080.
+Compose builds an image tagged `simpledesk:latest` from the local Dockerfile and serves the app on http://localhost:8080.
 Data is persisted in the `helpdesk_data` volume mounted at `/app/data` inside the container.